-Holy Cross Hospital Laboratory recommends the use of serum separator tube (gold top) whenever the specimen requirement is SERUM.
+Holy Cross Health recommends the use of serum separator tube (gold top) whenever the specimen requirement is SERUM.
 After the tube is filled, place the specimen tube in an upright position and allow the blood to clot at room temperature for 20 to 30 minutes.
 Then centrifuge the tube for at least 15 minutes at 2200-2500 rpm.
 The specimen may be removed from the centrifuge and placed directly in a specimen transport bag with any necessary forms.
 Serum should never be frozen in a gel barrier tube.

 Whole Blood and Plasma